 Opioid Agonist Treatment

 The Opioid Agonist Treatment Compliance and Management Program (OAT-CAMPP) for community pharmacy focuses on reducing stigma and expanding pharmacists’ knowledge about buprenorphine/naloxone, methadone, and slow-release oral morphine.

-As of October 1, 2021, all pharmacy managers, staff pharmacists, relief pharmacists and pharmacy technicians employed in a community pharmacy that provides pharmacy services related to opioid agonist treatment must have completed any applicable components* of OAT-CAMPP in order to fulfill the College’s OAT training requirements as outlined in Professional Practice Policy-66: Opioid Agonist Treatment (PPP-66).
+As of October 1, 2021, all pharmacy managers, staff pharmacists, relief pharmacists and pharmacy technicians employed in a community pharmacy that provides pharmacy services related to OAT must have completed any applicable components* of OAT-CAMPP in order to fulfill the College’s OAT training requirements as outlined in Professional Practice Policy-66: Opioid Agonist Treatment (PPP-66).

 * Pharmacy technicians only need to have completed the online component of OAT-CAMPP.
 The content of the in-person workshop focuses primarily on clinical cases that are not as relevant for pharmacy technicians.

 Registrants who have not completed the required training should do so as soon as possible.
-During the ongoing opioid overdose crisis, it is in the public interest to maintain patient OAT treatment wherever possible.
+During the ongoing toxic drug crisis, it is in the public interest to maintain patient OAT treatment wherever possible.

+Opioid Agonist Treatment